President McKinley Inauguration Footage: Production

-Edison's crew shot the films on location on March 4, 1901 and released their footage less than two weeks later.
+Edison's crew shot the films on location on March 4, 1901, and released their footage less than two weeks later.
 The notes stated they had a camera and were "within twenty feet of the President's carriage when it passed," giving the general public an unprecedentedly intimate view of a United States President.
 The crew captured their images on several campers placed on rudimentary tripods that made it difficult to pan or tilt while filming.

+The cinematography is believed to have been the responsibility of Edwin S. Porter and James H. White.

 Release

 Press accounts described the film receiving "great applause" and causing "pandemonium" during its screenings.